-- In a medium bowl, dissolve the yeast in the orange blossom water and 1/3 cup of milk, then add 1/2 cup of the flour.
-Mix well with whisk (the dough should be sticky and smooth) and leave in warm place (about 70°F) until it begins to bubble and puffs up slightly (about 20 - 30 minutes).
+- In a small bowl, combine the orange blossom water and 1/3 cup milk.
+Dissolve the yeast into the mixture.
+Add 1/2 cup of the flour and whisk thoroughly to combine (the dough should be sticky and smooth).
+Leave in a warm place, about 70°F, until it begins to bubble and puffs up slightly, about 20 to 30 minutes.

-- Put the rest of the flour in a bowl of a standing mixer with the hook attachment.
-Add in the sugar, salt and orange zest and mix for about 30 seconds.
-Add the eggs, the remaining 1/3 cup of milk and the yeast dough.
-Mix until it starts to come together at a low speed.
-Add butter, in small pieces gradually, while continuing to mix and increase the speed to moderate.
-The dough will look sticky but resist the temptation of adding flour.
-Continue beating for a while (about 10 - 15 minutes) until the dough is soft and comes off the sides.
-If the dough is still sticky after fifteen minutes of beating you may now add a little flour (no more than one third of a cup).
+- In the bowl of a stand mixer fitted with the dough hook attachment, add the remaining 3 1/2 cups flour.
+Mix in the sugar, salt and orange zest for about 30 seconds.
+Add the eggs, the remaining 1/3 cup of milk, and the yeast mixture.
+Mix at a low speed until the dough starts to come together.
+With the mixer still running, gradually add the butter in small pieces.
+Increase the speed to moderate.
+The dough will look sticky but resist the temptation to add flour.
+Continue beating until the dough is soft and comes off the sides of the bowl, about 10 to 15 minutes.
+If the dough is still sticky after 15 minutes of beating, you may add a little flour (but no more than 1/3 cup).

-- Take the separated dough and form two small gumball-sized balls and leave on the tray for later use.
-Separate the rest of the dough into 6 pieces.
-Roll out with your hands from the center of the dough out, making strips that are about an inch longer than the width of the rounds.
-Spread your fingers and press lightly, making knobs that resemble bones.
-Place three strips on top of one of the domes, crossing each other.
-Repeat with the remainder strips over the other round and cover lightly with a cloth.
+- Using the reserved dough, section out two small pieces (each the size of a gum ball) and put aside on a tray for later use.
+Separate the remaining dough into 6 pieces.
+Using your hands, roll out each piece of dough, starting from the center and moving outwards until you have strips that are about an inch longer than the width of the rounds.
+Spread your fingers and press lightly on the strips, making knobs that resemble bones.
+Place three strips on top of one loaf, crossing them in the center (the strips should be a little longer than the width of the round).
+Repeat with the remaining strips on the other loaf and cover both lightly with a cloth.

-- Place dough in a warm place and allow to double.
-Preheat oven after an hour to 350°F. To tell if the dough has doubled, press lightly with your finger.
-It should come back slowly all the way back.
+- Place trays in a warm area and allow loaves to double in size.
+To tell if the dough has doubled, press lightly with your finger—it should slowly return to its original shape.

-- Once the dough has doubled, place small reserved balls in the center (on top) of the bread, where the strips meet, tapping the bottom of the rounds with a little water so that they stick to the dough and bake.
-When the dough has a nice even dark golden color, cover loosely with foil and cook until the internal temperature is 190°F or until the bottom of the dough is browned (about 40 - 50 minutes).
-Remove from the oven and allow to cool for a few minutes over a rack.
+- Place one reserved dough ball on top of each loaf, right where the strips meet in the center.
+To do this, dab the bottom of each ball with a little water so that they stick to the dough.
+Bake until the dough is golden-brown and even in color, then cover loosely with foil.
+Continue to bake until the internal temperature reaches 190°F, or until the bottom of the dough is browned, about 40 to 50 minutes.
+Remove from the oven and transfer to a wire rack to cool slightly.

 See what other Food52ers are saying.